Outside the Law (1920 film)

 Browning would remake the film in 1930 with a pre-Little Caesar Edward G. Robinson in Chaney's 1920 role as a gang leader.
 The film was gently reedited (a few of Chaney's scenes as "Ah Wing" were cut) and reissued theatrically in 1926, and this is the print that is available today on DVD.
 A musical score was prepared by Dr. Edward Kilenyi for the 1926 reissue, and an "elaborate atmospheric presentation" of the film was arranged by German director Paul Leni.
 Several posters and lobby cards still exist from the film.

 Plot

-Silent Madden, a criminal leader in San Francisco, and his gangster daughter Molly (Priscilla Dean) have forsaken a life of crime after receiving counsel from Chang Lo, a Confucianist philosopher living in Chinatown.
-A despicable gangster named Black Mike Sylva (Lon Chaney) frames Molly's father for murder, causing Molly to lose faith in abiding the law and prompting her return to a life of crime.
+Silent Madden, a criminal leader in San Francisco, and his gangster daughter Molly have forsaken a life of crime after receiving counsel from Chang Lo, a Confucianist philosopher living in Chinatown.
+A despicable gangster named Black Mike Sylva frames Molly's father for murder, causing Molly to lose faith in abiding the law and prompting her return to a life of crime.

 Black Mike plots to double-cross Molly as well during a jewelry theft, but Molly gets word from her gangster lover and foils Black Mike's plans.
 While hiding out from the law, Molly's hard heart is slowly melted by her gangster lover.
 The film ends with a climactic shootout in Chinatown.
-Through clever editing, Chaney's "Ah Wing" character shoots his "Black Mike" Silva character during the melee.
-The shootout itself took two weeks to film, although it only lasts a few minutes on screen.